 Wishing you all a happy and restful bank holiday weekend.
-Today’s post was first published in Pianist magazine’s April 2020 newsletter (you can subscribe to this newsletter for free, here).
+Today’s post was first published in Pianist magazine’s April 2020 newsletter.

 I’ve written before about these pesky fingers!
 The fourth and fifth fingers can be tricky to control and they require patience to develop, and, if left to their own devices, will assume all kinds of weird, sprawling positions.
 Here are a few ideas to tame them.